crate/crate-sample-apps/php/documentation.md

 composer install
 ```

-Composer will install the library and its dependencies into _./vendor/_.
+Composer will install the library and its dependencies into the `./vendor/` directory.

 ## Usage
 After installing the driver, load it automatically by adding this line to the top of the php file.